telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-functional-tests-ubuntu18.04.3.md

 # Installation Guide for the Orion-LD Functional Test Suite on Ubuntu 18.04.3

 The functional test suite for Orion-LD, found in the Orion-LD repository, under `test/functionalTests`, needs some installation in order to work.

-Especially, a python script (`scripts/accumulator-server.py`) is used as receptor of notifications to exercise that part and a few packages need to be installed for this _accumulator_.
+First of all, there is a python script (`scripts/accumulator-server.py`) that is used as the receptor of the notifications during the functional tests.

+This python script needs a few packages to be installed:

 1. Install **pip**
 ```bash